Skip to main content

 Providing Care for Acutely and Critically Ill Children

-Acute Care Pediatric Nurse Practitioners are responsible for promoting the overall health of chronic, acute or critically ill children.
+Acute Care Pediatric Nurse Practitioners (ACPNP) are responsible for promoting the overall health of chronic, acute or critically ill children.
 In this program, you will discover best practices to diagnose and treat acute, critical, and chronic illness in children.
 You will also learn to coordinate interdisciplinary models of referral, relationships, ethical behavior, conflict resolutions and the implementation of health plans for critically or acutely ill children.

 • One year of recent acute care pediatric nurse experience required for admission.